bennettslin/BobtailMethodApp/README.md

 ### Unknown unknowns
 + Sound is God-awful...
 Figure out how to implement sound fonts, or else tinker with waveforms and envelopes.
 + Stop button should change back to play when playback completes.
-+ Show notated music on staff line rather than string literal.